-Currently Costa Rica requires that your passport must be valid on the day you arrive.
-Historically immigration has required passports to be valid for periods varying from 30 to 180 days so there are lots of outdated articles on the internet with old advice.
+Currently (2019) Costa Rica requires that your passport must be valid for one day – on the day you arrive.
+There are lots of outdated articles on the internet because historically immigration has required passports to be valid for periods varying from 30 days to six months.

-Even though it may technically be possible according to current Costa Rican regulations it would be just plain stupid to travel on a passport that expired the day after you arrive.
-Your tourist entry stamp is only valid as long as your passport is valid and you wouldn’t be allowed back into your home country on an expired passport – but theoretically Costa Rican immigration will let you do it if you want to…
+Even though it’s technically possible it would be just plain stupid to travel on a passport that expired the day after you arrive.
+Your tourist entry stamp is only valid as long as your passport is valid and you wouldn’t be allowed back into your home country on an expired passport…but theoretically Costa Rican immigration will let you do it if you want to…

-If your passport is good for at least three months you’ll avoid problems.
+We typically renew our passports 90 days in advance and if your passport is good for at least three months you’ll avoid potential problems.

-This is rarely enforced but it happened to us.
-Costa Rican immigration had suddenly decided it was important but fortunately our airline was aware and the gate agent printed return tickets for everyone as we boarded our flight.
+For years enforcement was actually very rare but it did happen occasionally.
+In early 2018 Costa Rican immigration suddenly decided it was important but fortunately our airline was aware and the gate agent in Denver printed return tickets for everyone as we boarded our flight.
 On arrival the immigration officers checked the first few printouts but once they realized that everyone was prepared they stopped looking.

-A ticket confirmation app on your phone may or may not work and no they won’t let you use their Bluetooth printer at the immigration desk.
+A ticket confirmation app on your phone may work but a hard copy is preferred and they won’t let you use their Bluetooth printer at the immigration desk.